niklaushirt/cp4waiops-training/content/Introduction/intro_00.md

 {{< /tab >}}

 {{< tab "Configure Slack (optional)" "..." >}}
-In this chapter you will integrate AI Manager with `Slack`
+In this chapter you will integrate AIManager with `Slack`
 {{< /tab >}}